bchugg/stat-map/Dudley chaining.md

 $$
 e_n(\Theta) = \inf_{\Theta_n} \sup_{\theta} \rho(\theta, \Theta_n).
 $$
-This method is provably loose for bounds on the [[Gaussian complexity]]. [[generic chaining]] is tighter but can be harder to compute at times.
+This method is provably loose for bounds on the [[Gaussian complexity]]. [[generic chaining|Generic chaining]] is tighter but can be harder to compute at times.
 The idea behind generic chaining is to not move the supremum inside the sum.